jmoro0408/parkrun/README.md

 Finally the new events are emailed along with the interactive map to a distirbution list.

 These tasks are orchestrated via [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html), contained within Docker, hosted on a raspberry pi.
 This is almost certainly overkill for what could feasibly automated with a simple cron job, however it was a good opportunity to expand both my Docker and Airflow knowledge.

+Note that in order to run this on your own system, several credentials are required, and a custom Airflow container needs to be built.
+For information on recreating this yourself send me a message on my [site](https://jmoro0408.github.io/).